-Buying or leasing a new car is an exciting—and nerve-racking—experience.
+Buying a new car is an exciting—and nerve-racking—experience.
 Given the size and complexity of the purchase, it makes sense that insurance is likely to be one of the last things on your mind as you prepare to sign on the dotted line.

 Don’t forget about insurance though, as it will be a sizable portion of the total ownership cost of your vehicle.